What to Do When Your Baby Cries in Their Sleep

 Knowing which one it is can be challenging at first, but things will get easier with time and experience.

-3. They’re going through a sleep regression
+3. They’re going through a developmental progression

 After sleeping soundly for a few months, they suddenly decide to reject the groove you’ve got into.

-The most common times for sleep regressions are four, eight, and eighteen months.
-They generally signal some sort of change is afoot—teething, a growth spurt, or that they are curiously adapting to a new world filled with awesome stimuli.
+They generally signal some sort of change is afoot ‒ teething, growth spurts, new physical or mental milestones, or that they are curiously adapting to a new world filled with awesome stimuli.

-Be comforted—sleep regressions usually only last for a few weeks.
 You’ll be back to some sort of routine in no time.

 4. They might be having a nightmare

-When they’re a little older—about the time of toddlerhood—crying in their sleep may be a sign that they’re having a bad dream.
+When they’re a little older ‒ about the time of toddlerhood ‒ crying in their sleep may be a sign that they’re having a bad dream.

 Baby nightmares are a thing.